amandaking722/data-portfolio/final_project_amanda_king.md

 In my revised wireframes (below), I made edits to the text and photos.
 In the text, I shortened the title of my story by a few words and fixed the aforementioned spelling error.
 I decided to not follow Josh's advice in eliminating the text.
 I think it would "oversimplify" this topic, that needs some context since it's science-related.

 I took Aiswariya's advice to add photography and text about more unknown evidence of climate change.
 I added a photo of flooding along the Arkansas River and accompanying text about increased numbers of intense rainfall and record high temperature events.
-I also added a more dynamic photo of glaciers melting right at the beginning of teh story.
+I also added a more dynamic photo of glaciers melting right at the beginning of the story.

-Finally, I created the bar chart of U.S. Energy-Related Carbon Dioxide Emissions From 1990-2017 in order to eliminate confusion over the data.
-I plan to add labels and a sub-header in Part III.
+Finally, I created the bar chart of U.S. Energy-Related Carbon Dioxide Emissions From 1990-2017 in order to eliminate confusion over the placeholder data.
+I plan to add labels and a sub-header in Assignment Part III.

 ![Revised WireFrame](/Final Project - Draft - Revised.png)